 The most common cover crops are those in the grass family.
-Popular covers for silage corn include: a) cereal grains like winter rye, oats, triticale, wheat, and barley; and b) bunch grasses like annual ryegrass.
+Popular covers used in silage corn systems include: a) cereal grains like winter rye, oats, triticale, wheat, and barley; and b) bunch grasses like annual ryegrass.
 In general, these grasses are easier to fit into a corn silage production system than other cover crops.
 They tend to germinate quickly and can produce significant biomass under a diverse set of growing conditions.
 Therefore, these covers can be great for erosion control, adding organic matter to the soil, suppressing weeds, and to scavenge nitrogen and store it for the next crop.
-In addition, some of these crops are often thought of as dual purpose, as they can be used as a cover as well as a forage crop.
+In addition, some of these crops are often thought of as dual purpose as they can be used as livestock forage as well as a cover crop.

-Of all the cover crops used in silage corn plantings, winter or cereal rye (Secale cereale) has been the most popular in our region.
+Of all the cover crops--grasses or otherwise--used in silage corn plantings, winter or cereal rye (Secale cereale) has been the most popular in our region.
 Winter rye is a hearty cereal grain that does well in cool climates.
 This annual is considered a "workhorse" and, although it is not the highest quality forage crop, it is often chosen for its proven reliability and versatility.